 When you look at the research regarding saturated fat, it can be incredibly confusing.
 Up until recently, saturated fat was “demonized during the industrializing of foods, particularly when other types of fat substitutes were being promoted by big food companies (remember margarine?).”
 Yet, due to recent health revolutions, lipidologists have taken a second look at this fat through various studies.

-The results show that saturated fat actually has many benefits when consumed through healthy sources and in healthy amounts.
+The results show that saturated fat has many benefits when consumed through healthy sources and in healthy amounts.
 This includes getting your saturated fat intake from plant-based sources such as avocado, coconut products — oil, cream, butter, and meat — extra-virgin olive oil, chia seeds, and even dark chocolate.
 This also means avoiding saturated fat in unhealthy sources such as animal products and processed foods.
-These alternate sources will not only provide saturated fats, but they are also high in other unhealthy substances including sugars and volatile vegetable oils.
+These alternate sources will not only provide saturated fats, but they are also high in other unhealthy substances, including sugars and volatile vegetable oils.